graytl/exhibitions/Metadata/Satellite-Peabody/Image-Descriptions.md

 * Image Title | The Olde Irishe Rimes of Brian O'Linn
   * Filenames: PC-The_Olde_Irishe_Rimes_of_Brian_O'Linn-01.jpg, PC-The_Olde_Irishe_Rimes_of_Brian_O'Linn-02.jpg
   * Irish culture is synonymous with folksongs and storytelling.
 The story of Brian O'Linn is an example of how the Irish preserved their culture through oral dissemination.
 S. Rosamond Praeger provides a  literary interpretation of this famous story, continuing its preservation for future generations.
+* Image Title | Our Rice Village in Cambodia
+  * Filename: PC-Our_Rice_Village_in_Cambodia-Tooze-1963.jpg
+  * A pioneer in depicting multiculturalism in children's literature, Ezra Jack Keats provided the illustrations to this story about the everyday life of a young boy and his family in Cambodia.
+This book was released shortly after Keats' groundbreaking, Caldecott Award winning book, The Snowy Day.
+The publication of this book coincides with the U.S. military's involvement in Southeast Asia.